 Application is via the Math Tutor Alliance site.
-If an applicant is no longer available to accept a tutoring position they must notify the Tutorial Coordinator as soon as possible.
+If an applicant is no longer available to accept a tutoring position they must notify the Tutor Convenor as soon as possible.

-Using the Alliance site: Once you have followed the link above and logged in with your ANU credentials you will find there is a 'Membership' menu item in your 'My Workspace'.
+Once you have followed the link above and logged in with your ANU credentials you will find there is a 'Membership' menu item in your 'My Workspace'.
 In Membership select 'Joinable Sites' and search for 'Math Tutor'.
 Once found you will see an option to 'Join'.
-Return to 'My Current Sites' to entre the Math Tutor Alliance site by selecting it in this list.
+Return to 'My Current Sites' to enter the Math Tutor Alliance site by selecting it in this list.
 Once in the Math Tutor Alliance site you will find further instructions.
-You will be asked to upload a short CV as well as a copy of your transcript.
+You will need to

-Becuase student numbers are not known in advance we cannot confirm tutoring positions until the third week of semester.
+Because student numbers are not known in advance we cannot confirm tutoring positions until the beginning of the second week of semester.